These are links for moving within this page

 Conservation of Blakiston's fish owls

 The Blakiston's fish owl is a national natural monument and an endangered species.
-To protect this bird, of which there are currently only 130 left in Japan, the Wild Bird Society of Japan and Nippon Paper Industries have jointly established a protected area for the Blakiston's fish owl in Nippon Paper Industries' company-owned forest.
+To protect this bird, of which there are currently only 130 left in Japan, the Wild Bird Society of Japan and Nippon Paper Industries have jointly established a protected area for the Blakiston's fish owl in Nippon Paper Industries' company forests.

 Hiroshi Yagyu